geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 So overall just symbolic folding the manual stuff that we had for like checking is const is gone.
 It just uses the default stuff from ops.
 I also last night merged your view stuff for merging the views.
-I am gated by UOP mutability to be gone to merge the buffer having shape of size N because you cannot have one UOP become a new buffer.
+I am gated by UOp mutability to be gone to merge the buffer having shape of size N because you cannot have one UOp become a new buffer.
 Then you would have two instances of the buffer and you would lose the underlying, like the device buffer and the dictionary.
 So that is gated, but hopefully that will solve your merge views.
 And literally, tensors can have a lazy data of buffer.
-It's a flat tensor and it doesn't have a shapetracker.
+It's a flat tensor and it doesn't have a ShapeTracker.
-The challenge I have come across is that if I give constants a shapetracker at the lower level, what happens is that lower has to also handle views.
+The challenge I have come across is that if I give constants a ShapeTracker at the lower level, what happens is that lower has to also handle views.
 You see what I mean?
 Currently, uop.const on a lowerer has src of nothing.
 If I give it a src of view, it has to also merge views and do movement ops.